On Farrell-Tate cohomology of GL(3) over rings of quadratic integers: Modules over cyclic group rings

 \begin{remark} Pulling back modules along the two projections

 results in non-isomorphic modules which correspond to non-isomorphic $\mathbb{Q}(\sqrt{-7})$-representations of $\op{C}_7$.
 However, this effectively only amounts to different choices of generators of conjugate subgroups.
-If we are only interested in counting subgroups, this doesn't affect the end result. \end{remark}
+If we are only interested in counting subgroups, this does not affect the end result. \end{remark}